No Cities Left: Track listing

 "Don't Lose the Faith" was omitted from the original American release.

 Re-releases

 The 2005 re-release of No Cities Left included "Don't Lose the Faith" and also the content of their EP Protest.

-In 2024, a 20th anniversary edition of the album was released, featuring an extra six tracks of demos and acoustic versions.
+In 2024, a 20th anniversary edition of the album was released, featuring six extra tracks of demos and acoustic versions.
+The reissue was promoted in part with a series of full-album concerts in Montreal, Toronto, and Hamilton.
+During the Montreal show at the Rialto Theatre, Murray Lightburn was spontaneously moved to tell the audience that life—despite its hardships—is fundamentally beautiful.
+After he asked the crowd to chant "Life is beautiful!" back to him three times, the moment inspired the title and themes of the band's 2025 album, Life Is Beautiful!
+Life Is Beautiful!
+Life Is Beautiful!

 Videos

 Videos were released for "Lost in the Plot" and "22: The Death of All the Romance".